-See Appendix A: Research Defined for the College of Technology, for additional insight into basic, applied, and use-inspired research.
+See Appendix A: Research Defined for the Purdue Polytechnic Institute, for additional insight into basic, applied, and use-inspired research.

-SECTION II PROMOTION AND TENURE CRITERIA FOR THE COLLEGE OF TECHNOLOGY
+SECTION II PROMOTION AND TENURE CRITERIA FOR THE PURDUE POLYTECHNIC INSTITUTE

 GENERAL CRITERIA FOR AWARDING OF TENURE

 The general criteria for promotion and tenure are primarily based on a person's record of scholarship.
 For promotion and tenure review purposes, scholarship is defined in Section I.